-Content is king, and it’s still one of the biggest buzzwords in the world of business.
+Content is STILL king, and it’s still one of the biggest buzzwords in the world of business.
 As you plan your promotion calendar for the coming year, think about how your content will support it.
 Consider ways to give customers more value through content, and balance the needs of advertising with the demands of blogging and organic social media.

 Plot out what types of content you will post, and highlight the channels you want to focus on.
 Prioritize advertising dollars towards channels your target audience frequently purchases from.
 Then think about the different types of media that could make this content pop.
 Adding GIFs, graphic illustrations or videos could really make your content stand out, but it will likely take more time and planning too.

 Leave plenty of lead time to prepare a variety of content for your audience, and include these projects in the calendar too.

 Get ahead of the competition

 Take extra steps this year to make your promotion calendar competitive.
 Study what other businesses in your industry are doing, and look at where these brands are getting traction.
 Get up to date on industry trends, then put it all together.
 Come up with a concept that will blow away the competition in the coming year.